devtools-html/photon/jekyll/_introduction/devtools.md

 ### Panel Overview:

+#### Under Active Development
-- Inspector: Actively developed
+- Inspector
-  - Flexbox Inspector: Under active design & dev, not yet launched
+  - Flexbox Inspector: Undergoing major design & dev, not yet launched
   - Fonts Editor: 1.0 launching soon
   - Track Changes: In early development
-  - Responsive Design Mode: Actively developed, major features planned
+  - Responsive Design Mode: Recently updated, major features planned
   - Animation Inspector: Actively developed
   - Grid Inspector: 1.0 done, polish and subgrid planned
-- Console: Actively developed
+- Console
-- Debugger: Actively developed
+- Debugger
-- Network: Actively developed
+- Network
-- about:debugging: Actively developed
+- about:debugging
-- Top-level toolbar and its tabs and menus: Actively developed
+- Top-level toolbar and its tabs and menus
 - Accessibility: 1.0 recently launched by @yzen

+#### Not Currently Under Development
-- Style Editor: On hold
+- Style Editor
-- Performance: On hold
+- Performance
-- Memory: On hold
+- Memory
-- Scratchpad: On hold
+- Scratchpad
 - Storage: Will be merged with new Application panel
 - Other panels: On hold, may be removed